annay-de/CricPredAI_3/CHARTER.md

 - [x] Saved model artifacts in `artifacts/` allow the app and main.py to run without the raw CSV

 ---

-## Sign-off

-By submitting this charter, the team agrees that this is the plan the project will be graded against.

-*Signed: Annay De, Tanmay Singh, Siddhant Mukherjee*
+*Submitted by: Annay De, Tanmay Singh, Siddhant Mukherjee*